piratefsh/exactedition-issue-scaper/README.md

 Simple scraper to download pdf pages from [Exact Editions](https://www.exacteditions.com) magazines.
 Using CasperJS and PhantomJs.
 Only usable with a subscription.

 Please only use if you have a subscription to an existing magazine and do not use to scrape for distribution.
-Writers and artists gotta make a living too :)
+Respect intellectual property -- writers and artists gotta make a living too :)

 ## Installation
 ### Dependencies